General practitioners care for, diagnose and treat the health problems of individuals and families in the community.

 - an ageing workforce, with 44% of general practitioners planning to retire in the next ten years

 - some general practitioners moving overseas for better pay and working conditions

 - a worldwide shortage of doctors, including general practitioners, which means that it can be hard for New Zealand to attract general practitioners from overseas to work here.

-General practitioner appears on Immigration New Zealand's long term skill shortage list, which means the Government is actively encouraging skilled general practitioners from overseas to work in New Zealand.
+General practitioner appears on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled general practitioners from overseas to work in New Zealand.